google-research/jaxpruner/README.md

 # JaxPruner: a research library for sparsity research

 ## Introduction
-JaxPruner, an open-source JAX-based pruning and sparse training library for machine learning research.JaxPruner aims to accelerate research on sparse neural networks by providing concise implementations of popular  pruning  and  sparse  training  algorithms  with  minimal  memory  and  latency overhead.
+JaxPruner, an open-source JAX-based pruning and sparse training library for machine learning research.
+JaxPruner aims to accelerate research on sparse neural networks by providing concise implementations of popular  pruning  and  sparse  training  algorithms  with  minimal  memory  and  latency overhead.
 Algorithms implemented in JaxPruner use a common API and work seamlessly with the popular optimization library Optax, which, in turn, enables easy integration with existing JAX based libraries.
 We demonstrate this ease of integration by providing examples in three different codebases:  [scenic](https://github.com/google-research/scenic), [t5x](https://github.com/google-research/t5x) and [dopamine](https://github.com/google/dopamine).

 We believe a sparsity library in Jax has the potential to accelerate sparsity research.
 This is because: